 Ubuntu: creating the world’s best open source software platform

-Ubuntu is a platform that spans from the PC and the smartphone to the server and the cloud.
+Ubuntu is a platform that spans from the PC and IoT devices to the server and the cloud.
 It includes a comprehensive suite of enterprise-grade tools for development, configuration, management and service orchestration.

 Canonical and Ubuntu